 Currently, yard waste such as tree limbs, grass clippings, and leaves are accepted at the Transfer Station.
 Yard waste is deducted from the permit annual allowance.
 Approximately 4,000 tons of yard waste is diverted from the Landfill each year.
-Some of the yard waste is then mixed with biosolids from the Wastewater Treatment Plant and turned into compost available to the community.
-Finished compost is available for purchase upon availability for \$60 per ton at the Landfill.
+Some of the yard waste is mixed with biosolids from the Wastewater Treatment Plant and turned into compost that is available to the community.
+Finished compost is available for purchase at the landfill for \$60 per ton upon availability.

-County residents typically have larger properties than city residents and some manage their yard waste at their property.
+County residents typically have larger properties than city residents, and some manage their yard waste on their property.

-City Strategic Plan for Waste Reduction identifies green waste as low hanging fruit for increased diversion.
+City Strategic Plan for Waste Reduction identifies green waste as low-hanging fruit for increased diversion.